‘History is the Politics of the past and Politics is the History of the present’

 In year thirteen pupils get an exciting opportunity to undertake a study of international relations.
 This will introduce them to some of the key issues shaping global politics in the 21st century.
-In unit 3 they will explore concepts such as sovereignty, power and global governance.
-In unit 4 they will debate the rights and wrongs of humanitarian intervention and get to grips with ongoing conflicts such as that between the Palestinians and Israel.
-They will look at the nature of the major security threats facing the world today by debating the changing nature of terrorism and the threat of nuclear proliferation.
+They will explore concepts such as sovereignty, power and global governance, debate the rights and wrongs of humanitarian intervention and get to grips with ongoing conflicts such as that between the Palestinians and Israel.

 Why study Politics?